haiwera-silk-cd/magento-devdocs/guides/v2.2/mrg/b2b/NegotiableQuote.md

 Magento_NegotiableQuote uses Extensible attributes to extend Magento_Quote.
 For more information about the Magento extensible attributes, see [Adding extension attributes to entity]({{ page.baseurl }}/extension-dev-guide/extension_attributes/adding-attributes.html).

-Extension developers can interact with the Magento_NegotiableQuote module.
+Extension developers can interact with the Magento_NegotiableQuote模块.
 For more information about the Magento extension mechanism, see [Magento plug-ins]({{ page.baseurl }}/extension-dev-guide/plugins.html).

-[The Magento dependency injection mechanism]({{ page.baseurl }}/extension-dev-guide/depend-inj.html) enables you to override the functionality of the Magento_NegotiableQuote module.
+[The Magento dependency injection mechanism]({{ page.baseurl }}/extension-dev-guide/depend-inj.html) enables you to override the functionality of the Magento_NegotiableQuote模块.

 ### Layouts